finos/common-domain-model/documentation/source/documentation.rst

 -------------
 Where applicable, the CDM follows the data structure of the Financial Products Markup Language (FpML), which is widely used in the OTC Derivatives market.
 For example, the CDM type ``PayerReceiver`` is equivalent to the FpML PayerReceiver.model.
 Both of these are data structures used frequently throughout each respective model.
 In other cases, the CDM data structure is more normalised, per requirements from the CDM Design Working Group.
 For example, price and quantity are represented in a single type, ``TradableProduct``, which is shared by all products.
 Another example is the use of a composable product model whereby:

-Where applicable, the CDM follows the data structure of the Financial Products Markup Language (FpML), which is widely used in the OTC Derivatives market.
-For example, the CDM type ``PayerReceiver`` is equivalent to the FpML PayerReceiver.model.
-Both of these are data structures used frequently throughout each respective model.
-In other cases, the CDM data structure is more normalised, per requirements from the CDM Design Working Group.
-For example, price and quantity are represented in a single type, ``TradableProduct``, which is shared by all products.
-Another example is the use of a composable product model whereby:

 * **Economic terms are specified by composition**, For example, the ``InterestRatePayout`` type is a component used in the definition of any product with one or more interest rate legs (e.g. Interest Rate Swaps, Equity Swaps, and Credit Default Swaps).
 * **Product qualification is inferred** from those economic terms rather than explicitly naming the product type, whereas FpML qualifies the product explcitly through the *product* substitution group.